Into the labyrinth: a unique world-first mountain bike tour Norway

 Experience Norway as never before on our exclusive mountain biking expedition into the Norwegian fjords.
 You’ll steam deep into the labyrinth of fjords aboard your own private boat – Gåssten – which will deliver you to the wildest mountain ridges towering high above you.
 This mountain bike tour Norway is at its most raw, and is certainly not one for the faint-hearted!
 And with all meals – even wine and beer – included in the tour price, you needn’t worry about anything except getting dialled into the Norwegian trails.

-When photographer Tim Winterburn joined us in Norway to shoot our new mountain bike tour Norway adventure, he got a bit more dramatic weather than even he (coming from Scotland) had expected!
+When photographer Tim Winterburn joined us to shoot our new mountain bike tour Norway adventure, he got a bit more dramatic weather than even he had expected!
 Have a look through the image gallery to see what the fjords of Norway have in store for you… You can also read our photo story

 This mountain bike tour Norway Fjords is a true immersion into Norwegian outdoor culture, and here are the perfect moments you can look forward to: